(1) Transcribed information from the Samuel Williams

 Whitley, who was one of the first white men that came to Kentucky, and was a

-the bead on a deer or an Indian, whenever occasion required.
-The weapon is of large
+on a deer or an Indian, whenever occasion required.
+The weapon is of large bore, with

-bore, with perfect rifle, and the stock and ferruled rammer are apparently in perfectly
+perfect rifle, and the stock and ferruled rammer are apparently in perfectly sound

-sound condition.
-Accompanying the gun is a large powder-horn of beautiful shape,
+condition.
+Accompanying the gun is a large powder-horn of beautiful shape, carrying a

-carrying a large supply of powder, and suiting the use of the hunter as well as the
+large supply of powder, and suiting the use of the hunter as well as the ordinary small

-ordinary small hunting flask or horn, its shape being as well adapted to the purpose.
-The
+hunting flask or horn, its shape being as well adapted to the purpose.
+The horn is well

-horn is well known throughout the State, and bears on one side the following verses,
+known throughout the State, and bears on one side the following verses, carved in the

-carved in the bony substance.
+bony substance.
 The words were composed, by Wm.
-Whitley himself, and
+Whitley himself, and will

 William Whitley, I am your horn;